Experience Free Hosting that feels premium Free for lifetime

 Do I need a credit card to start?

-You can still upgrade later if you need more resources.
-In that case, you would add payment details only when you decide to buy a paid plan.
-Until then, the free tier stays focused on getting your first website online in a clean and simple way.
+You can still upgrade later if your project grows beyond what the free tier supports.
+In that case, you would add payment details only when you decide to buy a paid plan โ not before.
+Until then, the free tier focuses on getting your first website online in a clean, simple way.
+Common signup steps: email verification, choosing a free subdomain or pointing a domain you already own, picking WordPress (one-click) or starting with a blank file manager, and going live.
+The whole process typically takes under five minutes.

-If you want to compare options before you begin, check more plans.
-If you need help placing an order, use support or live chat.
+If you want to compare paid options before you begin โ useful if you already know your project will need more resources soon โ check more plans or read our cheap hosting comparison.
+If you need help placing an order or have a question about resource limits for your specific use case, use support or live chat.

 Can I install WordPress on this plan?